-Churchill Cann has been painting for many years, influenced by the first generation of artists that established the Warmun contemporary art movement.
-But of late his work has come into its own.
-His precise textures, lucid compositions of country, haunting mystery and the gravity of marginalized histories are marks of a new-found confidence and surety.
+Churchill Cann (1944 – 2016) painted for many years, influenced by the first generation of artists that established the Warmun contemporary art movement.
+His precise textures, lucid compositions of country, haunting mystery and the gravity of marginalized histories are marks of confidence and surety.

-Churchill worked as a stockman from an early age on Texas Downs cattle station, which lies to the east of Warmun.
+Mr. Cann worked as a stockman from an early age on Texas Downs cattle station, which lies to the east of Warmun.
 He moved around his own country and also worked at Alice Downs, Mabel Downs Spring Creek and Lissadell stations.
 Riding in the bush was a way of being in the country and absorbing knowledge from his elders while working in a white man’s world caring for cattle.
-Churchill is knowledgeable about traditional healing practices, expertise he inherited from his father.
-These life experiences inform his work today.
-“I’m doing them hill where we bin travelling.
+Mr. Cann was knowledgeable about traditional healing practices, expertise he inherited from his father.
+These life experiences informed his work: “I’m doing them hill where we bin travelling.
 I’m thinking about what them hills really look like.
-I just follow them hills where I bin walk.’
+I just follow them hills where I bin walk.”

-In a 2012 interview Churchill was asked how he first started painting.
-Churchill’s initial response led him to childhood, when he’d watch his uncle and grandfather make things.
-Of his uncle Cann said, ‘Whatever broke, he’d renew ‘em.’
+In a 2012 interview, Mr. Cann was asked how he first started painting.
+His initial response led him to childhood, when he’d watch his uncle and grandfather make things.
+Of his uncle, Cann said, ‘Whatever broke, he’d renew ‘em.’
 The act of painting is akin to the act (and memory) of making things – of heating horse shoes over a fire, bashing them into shape with a rock, working with sugarbag wax, straightening bamboo spears and preparing kangaroo sinew.

-To see Churchill at work is to see a very serious and focused practitioner at work, yet his character is playful to the bone.
-Churchill entitled his 2013 solo show at William Mora Galleries Joolany Wariwoony – Cheeky Dog.
-This name is based on his Dreaming the Jarrinyin; a kind of devil dog described by Churchill as having ‘a long neck like a giraffe’.
+Mr. Cann was a very serious and focused practitioner at work, yet his character is playful to the bone.
+He entitled a 2013 solo show at William Mora Galleries Joolany Wariwoony – Cheeky Dog.
+This name is based on his Dreaming the Jarrinyin; a kind of devil dog described by Mr. Cann as having ‘a long neck like a giraffe’.
 He was the winner of the 2013 WA Indigenous Artist Award at the Art Gallery of Western Australia.

-An extended version of this text appears as an essay by Alana Hunt in the catalogue of the 2013 Western Australian Indigenous Art Awards: http://www.artgallery.wa.gov.au/WAIAA_2013/documents/WAIAA_2013_Catalogue_ONLINE.pdf
+An extended version of this text appears as an essay by Alana Hunt in the catalogue of the 2013 Western Australian Indigenous Art Awards